top of page

 GRIEF RITUAL LINEAGE

-The emergent grief circles we hold today are first and foremost informed by the grief ritual of the Dagara people and I would not be doing this work without being impacted by the ripple of Sobonfu’s (in particular) work.
-However, the emergent grief circles we hold today do not pretend to be the rituals brought by the Somé's.
-They are a combination of something ancient and something being birthed by the times we are living in, and of Lands we are a part of.
+The grief circles we hold today continue to be informed by the work Sobonfu + Malidoma brought to the west and I would not be doing this work without being impacted by the ripple of Sobonfu’s (in particular) work.
+And the grief circles we hold today do not pretend to be the rituals brought by the Somé's.

-What I mean by being birthed by the times we are living in is: what have we created in this era that we belong to?
+What I mean by being birthed by the times we are living in and of Lands we are a part of are: what have we created in this era that we belong to?
 What are we already creating?
 What do we have access to right now?
 This could mean song, listening, trash, Water & salt, Earth, Fire and smoke blowing with Wind.
 How does the community become the healer together?
 Where can we grieve together and normalize the depth of ache that is living in the collective field?
 What does it mean to grieve in public spaces?
+What does it mean for our grief to be a conscious offering to Land?
+What does it mean for the healing of human and Land to not be separate?

-One of my teachers, Francis Weller says, “I am not sure if we were made to hold so much grief.”
+Francis Weller says, “I am not sure if we were made to hold so much grief.”
 If there is one thing I know for sure, we are living through a time where humans need sanctuary to grieve together, so that there may be more possibility for it to be transformed, morphed into action, shapeshifted into compassion.

-I have limited experience on Earth as only living in this one body.
+As a human and facilitator, I have limited experience on Earth as only living in this one body.
 Some of my experiences include survivorship, queer, cis-woman of euro descent living with advantages of having white skin, neurodivergence, cptsd, housing security, parent, nomad, traveler, shadow worker, dreamer, relationship with suicidal ideation and depression, low-income, working towards gift economies, equity & life-affirming systems.

 That being said, these rituals are open to all people, with the understanding of my limitations.
 I seek to learn, to expand and to honor our humanity and our differences.